 You want to have a clean, clutter-free area around your elderly loved one’s bed.
 Seniors often wake up at night and visit the toilet.
 During these nighttime visits, they’re still sleepy and try to get to the bathroom without proper alertness.

 The absence of bright enough night lights and unnecessary stuff around the bed can promote accidents.
-Often falls can be prevented just by installing night lights and removing obstacles.
+Falls often can be prevented just by installing night lights and removing obstacles.

-According to the statistics seniors with some type of cognitive impairment, especially those who suffer from Alzheimer’s dementia, are at a much higher risk of falling regardless of the time of the day (source).
+According to statistics, seniors with some type of cognitive impairment, especially those who suffer from Alzheimer’s dementia, are at a much higher risk of falling regardless of the time of the day.

 Dementia is not reversible but its progression can be slowed down.
 However, for this purpose, you’ll need to regularly visit a psychiatrist with your loved one to evaluate the current condition and suggest proper therapy.

-Protecting seniors from falling out of bed is an achievable goal.
-As always, the best approach is to consider the possible causes of the falls, your loved ones’ needs and condition and make changes accordingly.
+As you can see, protecting seniors from falling out of bed is an achievable goal.
+As always, the best approach is to consider the possible causes of the falls, your loved ones’ needs and condition, and make changes accordingly.

 Always talk to your loved ones about the precautions you’re planning to take.
 Ask about their suggestions and respect their opinion.